Lowki-1337/Webhook-Spammer/README.md

-# Wenhook Spammer by Lowki
+# Webhook Spammer by Lowki
 (A Simple webhook spammer)

 ## Requirements :